System Design Space

 medium

-In engineering work, this chapter helps you design tables, sort keys, partitioning, and materialized views around business questions rather than source-event shape, which is how freshness and ingest cost are actually controlled.
+In engineering work, this chapter helps you design tables, sort keys, partitioning, and materialized views around business questions rather than source-event shape, which is how freshness and ingest cost are controlled.

 In interviews and architecture discussions, it is especially strong when you need to clearly separate OLAP from OLTP and show why ClickHouse is great for analytics without replacing the write system of record.